LorneWhiteway/lfi_project/README.md

 ## Information for LW about working with Wilkes cluster

+1. When logging on to Wilkes (<login-gpu.hpc.cam.ac.uk>), it seems to be necessary to type password from keyboard, rather than cutting-and-posting from password safe (despite PuTTY Window/Selection/Ctrl+Shift+{C,V} being set correctly).
+Not sure why.

-1. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.
+2. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.
 Can use shortcut `s` to get to the parent of this directory.

-2. Can use WebDrive to connect to login-gpu.hpc.cam.ac.uk as W drive.
+3. Can use WebDrive to connect to login-gpu.hpc.cam.ac.uk as W drive.
 File Explorer will open and show the home directory; from here go to the 'Work' directory (which is a link to the project directory).

-3. To set the environment on Wilkes, use `set_environment.sh` (and not `set_environment.csh`, which is for splinter).
+4. To set the environment on Wilkes, use `set_environment.sh` (and not `set_environment.csh`, which is for splinter).